-What is this?
+What is a carotid endarterectomy?

-A carotid endarterectomy is an operation performed to unblock the artery in the neck (carotid artery) that supplies blood to the brain thereby reducing your risk of stroke.
+A carotid endarterectomy is an operation performed to unblock the artery in the neck (carotid artery) that supplies blood to the brain, thereby reducing your risk of stroke.

-Why do I need this?
+Why do I need this surgery?

 Search Symptoms and Conditions